hdlx/AltAppSwitcher/README.md

 ![](./Assets/ScreenshotWin11.png)

-## Using AltAppSwitcher:
+## Launching AltAppSwitcher:
-Get the executable from the [release page](https://github.com/hdlx/AltAppSwitcher/releases/).
+Get the archive from the [release page](https://github.com/hdlx/AltAppSwitcher/releases/).

 **x86_64** and **ARM64** (AArch64) architectures are available.
 Please note that I was not able to test the ARM64 one myself.

-**Run it as an administator.**
+**Run the `AltAppSwitcher.exe` as an administator.**

 You can close it using `CloseAltAppSwitcher.bat` file.

+## Add to startup apps:
 Run `AddToStartup.bat` to add AltAppSwitcher to startup apps.

+## Configuration
-A config file lets you change key bindings, theme, and disable mouse support.
+The configuration file, `AltAppSwitcherConfig.txt` lets you change key bindings, theme, and disable mouse support.
 App restart is required for the changes to take effect.

 ## Known issues
 - Alt tab popup is behind start menu.